AdaCore/training_material/courses/rust_essentials/080_pattern_matching/02_match.rst

 .. note::

-  :rust:`match` is central to how Rust models branching logic
+  :rust:`match` is central to modeling branching logic